 - Who the collaborator will be.

 - Who the sponsor will be.

-The appropriate collaborator form should then be filled in and returned with authorising signatures to the Computer Operators.
+The appropriate collaborator form should then be filled in and returned with authorising signatures to the IT Helpdesk.
 The choice is:

 - The existing user collaborator form for those who already have an account at the Engineering Department, but wish to extend their use.